 Projects can partner with their Broadband Committee to identify a series of objectives for any mapping effort.
 Objectives can include gathering data on current levels of service and demand, take-rates in underserved areas, and infrastructure that can facilitate expansion.
 Data accumulated as part of the evaluation process can serve as a needs assessment and inform a formal feasibility study conducted as part of any infrastructure development project.
 The evaluation process allows the broadband development project to understand opportunities to increase “demand” and “supply” for internet service through the Broadband Committee.

-Leaders of any mapping effort first need to supply-side barriers to developing broadband in underserved areas.
+Leaders of any mapping effort first need to identify supply-side barriers to developing broadband in underserved areas.
 It’s important to accurately measure the availability, quality, and affordability of broadband service to define underserved areas and their community barriers to broadband adoption.
 This can be conducted with a combination of FCC and speed test data.
 Communities can map physical broadband infrastructure to facilitate the deployment of middle-mile infrastructure, underground fiber and conduit, and utility poles.
 This often requires participation of relevant planning and zoning departments and internet service providers.

 Broadband development projects can utilize existing public data to map barriers and opportunities to expanding or improving service in underserved areas.
 State and federal government agencies provide data on broadband service availability and middle mile infrastructure that can be utilized to expand service.
 Fixed Broadband Deployment Data from FCC Form 477 provides information on broadband service availability, including speeds, number of providers, and solution type.